glususer/InventoryManagement/README.md

  **Rules Of the marketplace**

-1. Customer can view menu of the available items
+1. vo.Customer can view menu of the available items

-2. Customer can add item to his cart and can delete item from his cart.
+2. vo.Customer can add item to his cart and can delete item from his cart.

-3. Seller can add item to inventory and can remove item from inventory.
+3. vo.Seller can add item to inventory and can remove item from inventory.

-4. Customer cannot add items to his cart if they are not available.
+4. vo.Customer cannot add items to his cart if they are not available.

  **Running the program**